HaogeL/MyRocketchip/README.md

     - Or hidden Jtag interface driven by Xilinx Bscan2 primitive, which is compatible with OpenOCD

 ## To build RTL
+Setup your own env by following instructions in [rocket-chip](https://github.com/chipsalliance/rocket-chip) first.
 ```bash
 git clone https://github.com/HaogeL/MyRocketchip.git
 cd MyRocketchip